German bierhaus in converted Preston bank building could be told 'nein'

-Councillors could call "time" this week on plans for a crowdfunded bar overlooking Preston's new University Square.
+Planning chiefs have called "time" on plans for a crowdfunded bar overlooking Preston's new University Square.

-A project to turn a disused bank on the corner of Adelphi Street and Moor Lane into a "bierhaus" serving German beers and craft ales will be recommended for refusal when it goes before the city's planning committee on Thursday.
+A project to turn a disused bank on the corner of Adelphi Street and Moor Lane into a "bierhaus" serving German beers and craft ales has been refused by council officers over noise issues.

 The bar, to be called Bier Box, is aimed at breathing new life into a distinctive property which has been empty for the past 18 months.